kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 1. Create a test, with an empty expected (or change existing code that has tests)
 2. Run the tests
-3. Copy-paste test expectations from the stateprinter error message to the test
+3. Copy-paste test expectations from the StatePrinter error message to the test
 4. Inspect the changes before pushing code to the repository